ODSP Payment Dates 2025 - 2026

 The Ontario Disability Support Program (ODSP for short) provides financial help to Canadians with disabilities who live in Ontario.
-Every month, a specific amount of money will be deposited into their bank accounts, meant to help with everyday living expenses such as groceries, utility bills, etc. Knowing the ODSP payment dates for 2025 is important for budgeting and managing everyday expenses.
+Every month, a specific amount of money will be deposited into their bank accounts, meant to help with everyday living expenses such as groceries, utility bills, etc. Knowing the ODSP payment dates for 2025 and 2026 is important for budgeting and managing everyday expenses.

 Typically, payments are issued on the last business day of each month.
 If the payment date falls on a weekend or holiday, it's usually sent out the business day before.
 Here is the current schedule for ODSP payments in 2025: